gamenew09/vscode-valve-key-values/README.md

 # Valve Key Values README
+> This branch holds only syntax highlighting.
+If you want the whole feature set, check out the `master` branch.

 Valve Key Values is a file format used by Source Engine and Steam.
 This extension aims to make the process of making these types of files easier.

 There is also support for Valve Project Creator files.